 A few years ago, a factory worker suffered a severe injury to his non-dominant hand.
 We requested an OSHA investigation and learned that the injury occurred since his employer had put electrical tape over the electric eye that would stop the machine from closing if the operator’s hand was inside the machine.

 Our client lost all the fingers of his left hand except his thumb.
-When it came time for a prothesis, the insurance company approved some rubber fingers that look like fingers but serve no purpose.
+When it came time for a prosthesis, the insurance company approved some rubber fingers that look like fingers but serve no purpose.
 Through our representation, we got our client a mechanical hand which gave him use of his hand.
 As he has learned to use his new hand, his abilities have gotten better.
 It is not like his natural hand, but he can do a lot of things that he otherwise could not do.

-With the recent 2019 amendment to Georgia’s Workers’ Compensation Act, an injured worker who has received a prothesis during the first 400 weeks of his claim can receive repair and replacement of his prothesis for life.
+With the recent 2019 amendment to Georgia’s Workers’ Compensation Act, an injured worker who has received a prothesis during the first 400 weeks of his claim can receive repair and replacement of his prosthesis for life.

 At Hilley & Frieder, we have extensive experience securing the medical benefits our injured clients rely on.
 If you need help with benefits for prosthetics or other medical equipment, we can help.
 Please call our workers’ compensation lawyers in Atlanta at (404) 233-6200 or contact us online for a free consultation.